mattattui/site-builder/README.md

   resources to your output folder, but it'd be nicer if they were part of the content and published, so you can wipe your output folder before rebuilding.

 * Package the whole thing as a Phar, add help and command-line options with the Symfony Console component.

-I've shied away from doing this before now because issues running Phars out of the box are still fairly common, but that's not really a blocker, just an opportunity for clearer documentation.
-A Phar would also allow some of the dependencies to be built-in without inconveniencing users.
+* I'm fairly happy with the design of ContentCollection, ContentHandler and Serialiser interfaces, but the rendering stuff probably needs some attention.
+Right now, the SiteBuilder class' renderFile method creates an SplFileInfo object to check the template file's extension (so it can pick the right renderer).
+This means that templates have to be file-based, whereas the ContentHandler interface is flexible enough to allow content to be stored in files, or databases, or anywhere.
+This probably means creating a TemplateHandler interface, but it needs some thought and I'd welcome advice or help.